UNINETTSigma2/documentation/jobs/choosing_job_types.md

 | [devel](job_types/saga_job_types.md#devel)       | development jobs (compiling, testing)[^1] | 1--128 units | 2 hours                                   | high     |
 | [optimist](job_types/saga_job_types.md#optimist) | jobs w/checkpointing, or very short jobs  | 1--256 units | [see details](job_types/saga_job_types.md#optimist) | low      |

-For jobs that don't request GPUs or much memory, the units on Saga are simply the number of cpus the job requests.
+For jobs that don't request GPUs or much memory, the "units" on Saga are simply the number of cpus the job requests.
 For other jobs, [see here](projects_accounting.md#accounting) for how the units are calculated.